-Using a Thesaurus to Choose Synonyms
+How to Use a Thesaurus to Choose Synonyms

 As a writer, you have an advantage.
 Through your words you can describe exactly what you see, hear, or touch.
 You can communicate specific emotions.
 A reader can know just what you have pictured in your mind's eye when you write concretely.